HCGB-IGTP/XICRA/XICRA_pip/README.md

 XICRA will install it along some python modules dependencies available (pandas, multiqc, pybedtools, mirtop, etc.).
 XICRA requires python v3.6 and java (we tested in openjdk 14 2020-03-17) to execute additional software for some of analysis.

-Although not all of the software listed here is required for all users, we encourage you to install them and make them available within your `$PATH` enviroment.
+We encourage you to install them and make them available within your `$PATH` enviroment.
 See details in the following [table](https://github.com/HCGB-IGTP/XICRA/blob/master/soft_dependencies.csv).

 ### Python environment